 In Subsection \ref{sub:Real Monopole Floer homology}, we considered a perturbation of the Seiberg-Witten map by formal gradients.
 A similar perturbation can be done in the global Coulomb slice.
 If $\frakq$ is a perturbation on $\cC(Y)$, then is a valid perturbation on $W$.
 (So of course on $W^I$.)
-The formal gradient vector field changes as
+The formal gradient vector field changes to

-In \cite[Section 5.3]{Lidman2016TheEO}, they introduce a new concept \emph{controlled Coulomb perturbation} and proved that very tame perturbations project to controlled Coulomb perturbations by $\Pigc_*$.
+In \cite[Section 5.3]{Lidman2016TheEO}, they introduced a new concept \emph{controlled Coulomb perturbation} and proved that very tame perturbations project to controlled Coulomb perturbations by $\Pigc_*$.
 Thus, we always have controlled perturbations on $W^I(Z)$ from our discussion in Subsection \ref{sub:Real Monopole Floer homology}.

 Now we fix a very tame perturbation $\frakq$ and the corresponding controlled Coulomb perturbation $\eta_\frakq$. $\cX^{gC}_\frakq$ can be written as $((\cX^{gC}_\frakq)^0,(\cX^{gC}_\frakq)^1)$ by splitting it into the form part and the spinor part.
 It will further induce a perturbed vector field on the blow up $W^{\sigma,I}$, given by for $\widetilde{(\cX^{gC}_\frakq)}^1(a,s,\phi)=\int_{0}^1 \cD_{(a,sr\phi)}(\cX^{gC}_\frakq)^1(0,\phi)dr$ and $\Lambda_{\frakq}(a,s,\phi)=\mathrm{Re}\left \langle \phi,\widetilde{(\cX^{gC}_\frakq)}^1(a,s,\phi)\right \rangle_{L^2}$.